 What is battery periodic inspection in Bursa

 Battery periodic inspection is the process of visually examining and electrically testing battery groups or accumulators used in a facility's uninterrupted power, emergency and safety systems at defined intervals.
 Businesses in Bursa often refer to this service as battery periodic examination, battery periodic maintenance, UPS battery test, battery test and measurement, battery load test, battery capacity test or battery test report.
 Their common purpose is to verify whether the battery systems that will operate during a power outage or emergency actually have sufficient capacity and operate safely.
-For related context, see Bursa Periodic Inspection and Examination Service.
+For related context, see Bursa Grounding Measurement and Report.

 Battery inspection and maintenance are different